Andra10/Ski-Rave/README.md

 # Ski-Rave
-A Responsive Ski Website made for personal portfolio
+A Responsive Ski Website made for personal portfolio using HTML, CSS and JS